TrellixVulnTeam/swahilipython_SCMU/Doc/library/logging.config.rst

 .. function:: fileConfig(fname, defaults=None, disable_existing_loggers=True)

-   Reads the logging configuration from a :mod:`configparser`\-format file.
+   Reads the logging configuration kutoka a :mod:`configparser`\-format file.
 The format of the file should be as described in :ref:`logging-config-fileformat`.
-   This function can be called several times from an application, allowing an end user to select from various pre-canned configurations (if the developer provides a mechanism to present the choices and load the chosen configuration).
+   This function can be called several times kutoka an application, allowing an end user to select kutoka various pre-canned configurations (if the developer provides a mechanism to present the choices and load the chosen configuration).

    :param fname: A filename, or a file-like object, or an instance derived
-                 from :class:`~configparser.RawConfigParser`.
+                 kutoka :class:`~configparser.RawConfigParser`.
 If a
                  ``RawConfigParser``-derived instance is passed, it is used as is.
 Otherwise, a :class:`~configparser.Configparser` is
-                 instantiated, and the configuration read by it from the object passed in ``fname``.
+                 instantiated, and the configuration read by it kutoka the object passed in ``fname``.
 If that has a :meth:`readline` method, it is assumed to be a file-like object and read using :meth:`~configparser.ConfigParser.read_file`; otherwise,